 1. Train like you race and race like you train.
 In other words, you have to train fast in order to race fast.
-Saving yourself, taking it easy on some sets, conserving your energy for the last part of the set, skipping laps, breathing in and out of walls, not fully streamlining, sloppy turns, and poor technique only serve to slow you down.
+Saving yourself for the last lap, taking it easy on some sets, skipping laps, breathing in and out of walls, not fully streamlining, sloppy turns, and poor technique only serve to slow you down.
 Swimming slowly for longer distances incorrectly, only prepares you to swim slowly for longer distances incorrectly.
 However, every race during the summer season is between 25 – 100 meters (all sprints), and you should train for them by giving 100% on all intervals, in all speed sets, in every practice!

 2. You only get faster by swimming faster.
 “Ninety percent of your best is not fast.
 Ninety five percent of your best is not fast.
-Only 100% of your best is fast.
-You won’t swim faster by doing your speed workouts at near-to-best speed.
+Only 100% of your best is fast...
 You get faster by training faster than you’ve ever trained before.”

 3. Stay relaxed and stretched.
 Acquiring speed doesn’t mean tensing up your muscles and gritting your teeth, it means staying relaxed and using proper technique at a faster pace.
 Be sure to stretch everyday at home, and before every practice and every race.
 Flexible swimmers have a greater range of motion and more efficient stroke technique.
 Be sure to warm-up prior to every practice and every race.
 A long, easy warm-up will not tire you out; it will prepare your muscles for peak performance.
 Cool down after each practice and each race by doing a sloppy, easy swim.
 This is not extra yardage; this is preparing your muscles to recover quickly.